Flashman at the Charge

 Flashman at the Charge is a 1973 novel by George MacDonald Fraser.
 It is the fourth of the Flashman novels.
 Playboy magazine serialised Flashman at the Charge in 1973 in their April, May and June issues.
-The serialisation is unabridged, including most of the notes and appendixes and features a few illustrations, collages from various paintings and pictures to depict a period montage of the Charge and Crimea.
+The serialisation is unabridged, including most of the notes and appendixes, and features a few illustrations, collages from various paintings and pictures to depict a period montage of the Charge and Crimea.

-While George MacDonald Fraser claimed he never had a favourite among the Flashman novels he said his agent, George Greenfield, thought this was the best.
+While George MacDonald Fraser claimed he never had a favourite among the Flashman novels, he said his agent, George Greenfield, thought this was the best.

 Plot introduction

 Presented within the frame of the supposedly discovered historical Flashman Papers, this book describes the bully Flashman from Tom Brown's School Days.
-The papers are attributed to Flashman, who is not only the bully featured in Thomas Hughes' novel, but also a well-known Victorian military hero.
+The papers are attributed to Flashman, who is not only the bully featured in Thomas Hughes's novel, but also a well-known Victorian military hero.
 The book begins with an explanatory note detailing the discovery of these papers.

 Flashman at the Charge begins with Flashman trying to avoid a transfer to the Crimea but failing miserably.
 He is made guardian of one of Queen Victoria's cousins and is sent to the midst of the Crimean War.
 Flashman witnesses and participates in the most notable offensive and defensive actions of that war, and eventually finds himself trekking across Asia in an effort to save the British Raj.
 Flashman at the Charge covers the years 1854 to 1855.
 It also contains a number of notes by Fraser, in the guise of editor, giving additional historical information on the events described.